-For information on replacing deprecated features with supported features, refer to the Arm Compiler for Embedded documentation and Release Notes.
+For information on replacing deprecated features with supported features, see the Arm Compiler for Embedded documentation and Release Notes.
+Where appropriate, each Arm Compiler document includes notes for features that are deprecated, and also provides entries in the changes appendix of that document.